Saser/saser.github.io/_posts/2015-06-22-sudoku-generator-in-java-with-dancing-links-part-2.markdown

 The names of the helper methods -- `nonNullNodes`, `getColumn` and `pairAll` -- should all be fairly self-explanatory.
 Nothing fancy goes on in `nonNullNodes` and `getColumn`; however, `pairAll` is a bit more interesting.

 The `pairAll` method has the responsibility to pair all nodes in the given `List<Node>` list, as well as "tying the ends" together.
 It accomplishes this by pairing two nodes at a time.
-The tying is done by simply considering the last `Node` in the list to be the "first" `Node` in the pair, and the first `Node` in the list to be the last `Node` in the pair.
+The tying is done by simply considering the last `Node` in the list to be the "first" `Node` in the pair, and the first `Node` in the list to be the second `Node` in the pair.

 {% highlight java %}
 private static void pairAll(List<Node> list, PairType type) {